askmike/gekko/docs/commandline/backtesting.md

+# Backtesting with Gekko

-*Note: this documentation was written for runnin Gekko via the command line.
+*Note: this documentation was written for running Gekko via the command line.
 If you are using the UI you can simply use the importer under the "local data" tab.*

-# Backtesting with Gekko

 Gekko is able to backtest strategies against historical data.